frederic-perez/AmE-dictionary/data/idioms.md

 __Debbie Downer__ :two: A fictional Saturday Night Live character who debuted in 2004,[1] and was created and portrayed by Rachel Dratch.
 The character’s name, Debbie Downer, is a slang phrase which refers to someone who frequently adds bad news and negative feelings to a gathering, thus bringing down the mood of everyone around them.
 Dratch’s character would usually appear at social gatherings and interrupt the conversation to voice negative opinions and pronouncements. _“OK, now I really don’t want to sound like a Debbie Downer, but 2018 has not been an easy one, my friends.”—Valerie Mesa_
 __deep dive__ :four: To go in-depth into something.
 A thorough analysis, perhaps one that seems excessive or unwarranted for a particular topic. _When you get a chance, check out the magazine’s deep dive on the upcoming vote.
 It covers every angle._
 __deepfake__ :two::hammer:
+__defuse (something)__
+__deliver on__ _v_ :dart: To do something one has promised or is expected to do: _The contractor delivered on his promises to get the work done by Friday._ _Caregiving robots don’t always deliver on their promises._
 __deny (oneself)__ To deprive oneself (of something). _I’m denying myself desserts right now, while I’m on this diet._
+__derring-do__ Heroic, brave, or daring deeds or spirit, especially when referring to swordplay or other action-adventure scenarios. _The sailor, with great derring-do, leapt from the crow’s nest of the ship with his sword in his teeth, pouncing on the pirate captain._
-__desperate times call for desperate measures__ Extreme and undesirable circumstances or situations can only be resolved by resorting to equally extreme actions.
+__desperate times call for desperate measures__ :two: _proverb_ Extreme and undesirable circumstances or situations can only be resolved by resorting to equally extreme actions.
+Derived from the proverb, “Desperate diseases must have desperate remedies.” _I know that the austerity measures introduced by the government during the recession are unpopular, but desperate times call for desperate measures._
 __deus ex machina__ :two::hammer: _Leaders under fire often wait for some deus ex machina._
 __devil in disguise__ Something or someone that appears to be good, useful, or benevolent, but that in reality proves to be the opposite. _When I first met my ex-husband, I thought he was the nicest, most generous man alive, but he turned out to be the devil in disguise._
 __devil is in the detail__ Small things can cause difficulties when you examine them closely enough.